Oi! Business owner, you can’t hide, I can still see you (and your clichéd phrases).

 Any meaning they once had has disappeared.
-These lines are used without conviction and they are regurgitated over and over again.
+These lines are as regurgitated as a fly’s meal.

-I landed on a website the other day (I was being nosy) and found this on the homepage:
+I landed (landed, fly, brilliant) on a website the other day (I was being nosy) and found this on the homepage:

 “We are the people who provide advanced, cloud-led digital transformation solutions“

 IT companies LOVE solutions, no?

 But “transformation solutions” has me stumped.
 It’s so vague.
 It’s something I imagine Matthew Kelly might have said on Stars in Their Eyes – “What a transformation solution!”